- This event has passed.

 Note: Vegetables should be uniform in size and shape, and blemish free.
 Present all small vegetables and fruits on plain white plates with stems where applicable.

-SECTION C – Floral Design
+SECTION C – Floral Design Class:

 - “Welcome to My Home” – a seasonal door decoration using fresh and/or dried plant material